gcallah/BookReviews/atherton.md

 "But is this stylistic difference the only difference between the two books?
 Does Berkeley intend *Three Dialogues* to supplement the *Principles*?
 To replace it?
-Or, is *Three Dialogues* nothing more than the *Principles* rewritten in a more attractive style?"
-(114)
+Or, is *Three Dialogues* nothing more than the *Principles* rewritten in a more attractive style?" (p.
+114)

 Early in this chapter, Atherton puts her mastery of Berkeley's entire oeuvre to exemplary use, for example, when she uses the distiction between things